penrose/penrose/penrose-web/src/mathtransform/README.md

 #### Subsection 4: Marktag

 This section indicates how a user should tag a node that they want to transform.
-The current tag is `autodiff`, so piece of code that has `autodiff` commented above it will be flagged for possible transforming.
+The current tag is `autodiff`, so a piece of code that has `autodiff` commented above it will be flagged for possible transforming.

 #### Subsection 5: Preset Calls